shims

 Shim stack stiffness calculations verified through dyno testing

-MXScandinavia on ThumperTalk dyno tested a series of shim stack configurations to evaluate the use of shim factors to estimate shim stack stiffness.
+MXScandinavia on ThumperTalk dyno tested a series of shim stack configurations to evaluate the accuracy of shim factors to estimate shim stack stiffness.
 The first test replaced fourteen 0.20 mm thick face shims (shim factor of 14*8=112) with a shorter stack of four 0.30 mm thick shims (shim factor 4*27=108).

 By shim factor theory the replacement stack of four 0.30 mm face shims should be 4% softer.
 But that is only for the face shims.